 A special tip for driving during the summer – keep an eye on the temperature

 Cars heat up quickly in the sunshine.
 Even a short trip in a closed car can be life-threatening for children and pets.
-Never leave children or pets alone in the car.
-And make sure that the driver and all passengers drink regularly and sufficiently.
+So never leave children or animals alone in the car.
+And make sure that all passengers drink regularly and sufficiently.